anaraquelou/ds-em-producao/README.md

 - Look for external data such as weather, national events, macro indicators and etc.
 - Try to group stores by region.
 - Adjust competition_open_since_year/month to a single date for each store.
-- Try bayesian search method in fine tunning step
+- Try bayesian search method in fine tunning step.
+- Add a daily chart together with the prevision in telegram app.

 # 12. References